Shi'ite fighters rally to defend Damascus shrine

 Rebels "wanted to destroy the Sayyida Zeinab shrine and hundreds of Iraqi Shi'ites who were already living in Syria stood up to them and fought back," he told Reuters from Iraq.

-The brigade is still made up mainly of Iraqis, the official said, though he said they came to Damascus individually and not under the auspices of the state or any organization.
+The brigade is still made up mainly of Iraqis, the official said, though he said they came to Damascus individually and not under the auspices of the state or any organisation.

 Rebels accuse Lebanon's Hezbollah, an ally of Assad, of fighting alongside his forces.
 The group denies the accusations and says only that its loyalists are fighting in border villages to defend Shi'ites there.